chr0m1ng/lana-uesc/README.md

 # Lana
 Lana is almost there!
 Still developing workers(bots) to do the hard work.
-She's fine but bothub's bots are under construction 🚧 , that means it's only working for tests, Lana will not give you anything interesting yet.
+She's fine but bothub's bots are under construction 🚧 , that means it's only working for tests, Lana will only give you information that can be found in Portal Sagres.

 Feature | Status
 ------------ | -------------